Short answer: Once a year.

 Sediment pre-filter is the 1st stage of filtration of a Reverse Osmosis system.
 It eliminates various suspended contaminants in the form of sand, dust, rust, etc.

-If not removed properly in time, these contaminants damage the next-level filters by clogging them up.
+If not removed properly in time, these contaminants damage the next filter stages (like carbon block filters) by clogging them up.

 Depending upon the filters’ activity, you should replace these filters after six months to one year.